SAP-samples/kyma-runtime-extension-samples/on-premise-docker-registry/README.md

 # Overview

-Many a times customers would like to innovate by building applications and deploying on Kyma runtime.
-Since Kyma is based on Kubernetes, the will need to package their application binaries as docker images.
-These images then need to be stored on a docker registry server.
+Many a time, customers would like to innovate by building applications and deploying them on Kyma runtime.
+Since Kyma is based on Kubernetes, they must package their application binaries as Docker images.
+These images then need to be stored on a Docker registry server.

 The customers have the option to use a third party docker registry hosted on public clouds such as: